-Just south of town you'll find the necessities nearby... supermarkets, video and drug stores and even a movie theater.
+Just south of town you'll find the necessities nearby... supermarkets, health food and drug stores.
 Restaurants of all kinds are within walking distance of Aloha Cottages... from fast food to fine dining to Hawaiian "grinds."
 We think it's hard to resist fresh fish tacos, tropical fruit smoothies and banana pancakes with coconut syrup.
 We've listed some restaurant recommendations below.

 A weekly ritual for us is a visit to the Kapa'a Farmer's Market (the largest on the island).
 It's a popular gathering place at 2:45 pm on Wednesday afternoons.
 The good stuff goes fast so be sure to arrive on time to get in on the fresh offerings of homegrown produce

-from reliably sweet corn on the cob and Sunrise papayas to "ono" Sugarloaf pineapples, exotic lychee, soursop and breadfruit and outrageous tropical flowers.
+Sunrise papayas to "ono" Sugarloaf pineapples, exotic lychee and longan, soursop and breadfruit and outrageous tropical flowers.
 Kapa'a is definitely a place not to be missed for soaking up the island's local color.
 We love that it's so accessible to Aloha Cottages.